Files

 3. Attribute Creation

-Add the AttributeCreator to the canvas and create a new attribute called “Custodian” with the value of your choosing.
-The value that we set is “Ernie”.
+Add the AttributeCreator to the canvas and create a new attribute with the following:

-Add a Microsoft SharePoint List writer to the canvas and configure it with your SharePoint connection and the file system parameters.
+Add a Microsoft SharePoint List writer to the canvas, then configure it with your SharePoint connection and file system parameters.
 Make sure to set the List Name to the _list_id attribute and the Item ID Attribute to the _list_item_id attribute.

-Set the User Attributes to Manual and configure the attribute Custodian as a choice.
+Set User Attributes to Manual, and configure the Custodian attribute as a choice.

 The workspace should look something like this: